ykumards/dwriter/README.md

 #### MacOS

 You can download the `.dmg` from the releases and then remove the quarantine using `xattr -d com.apple.quarantine <dmg-file>`.
+Otherwise, MacOS might throw app is "damaged" error.
 If you find this sus, you can also build from source.

 ## Building from source